Harnessing the Power of Social Media Marketing in Business Growth

 Use Facebook Events

 When running or hosting events for your business, create a Facebook Event for it.
-Facebook events offers many benefits and can help with local internet marketing.
+Facebook events offer many benefits and can help with local internet marketing.
 Facebook suggests events for users based on places they’ve tagged themselves, pages they’ve liked, apps they use on Facebook, and even events that their friends are connected to.
 By creating an event with a location tag, you can get your event in front of more relevant and potential attendees.

 Also, take advantage of real-time marketing and post pictures and video from the event while it’s happening.
 By adding a location tag to those posts, users searching for something to do in your area can find your event.